risq56/fivem-accepting-banned-people-server-creator/README.md

 and remember to check the add Python to path button when opening the installer

-2_ you open the file setup.bat
+2_ you start the setup.bat file

 ![image](https://cdn.discordapp.com/attachments/759852239371370568/1098865763525345330/image.png)